aejjolly/Imperial-ML-AI-Capstone-BBO/README.md

 In summary:

--The function forms are unknown and may contain many local optima -Visualisations are not provided
+  - The function forms are unknown and may contain many local optima
+  - Visualisations are not provided
--Each evaluation is “expensive”, hence the need for strategies such as Bayesian optimisation -Only one query per function per week is allowed.
+  - Each evaluation is “expensive”, hence the need for strategies such as Bayesian optimisation
+  - Only one query per function per week is allowed.

 ##  :rocket: Data :rocket: